-It is responsible for translating and submitting network service function requests to southbound protocol plugins.
+It translates and submits network service function requests to southbound protocol plugins.
 Also, it is responsible for translating and submitting responses from southbound protocol plugins to network service functions.

-■Why are so many protocols needed?
+☐ Why are so many protocols needed?
 Do they all do similar things?